Leo-webdev7/Staff_Monitor/README.md

 Once the application is running, you will see a main menu that allows you to perform the following actions:

+?
+What would you like to do?
+> View all departments
+> View all roles
+> View all employees
+> Add a department
+> Add a role
+> Add an employee
+> Update an employee role
+> Exit

 ## Contribution Guidelines